 President and Chair of the Board of Directors

-Jin is the inaugural President and Chair of the Board of Directors.
+Jin Liqun is the inaugural President and Chair of the Board of Directors.
 On July 28, 2020, he was elected to serve a second term of five years, beginning on Jan.
 16, 2021.
 Before being elected as the Bank’s first President, he served as Secretary-General of the Multilateral Interim Secretariat tasked with establishing the Bank.
 Jin has rich experience across the private and public sectors and with MDBs.
-He served as Chair of China International Capital Corporation Limited (China’s first joint-venture investment bank), Chair of the Supervisory Board of China Investment Corporation and Chair of the International Forum of Sovereign Wealth Funds.
+He served as Chair of the China International Capital Corporation Limited (China’s first joint-venture investment bank), Chair of the Supervisory Board of the China Investment Corporation, and Chair of the International Forum of Sovereign Wealth Funds.
 He previously served as Vice President and then Ranking Vice President of the Asian Development Bank and as Alternate Executive Director for China at the World Bank and at the Global Environment Facility.
 Jin spent nearly two decades at the Chinese Ministry of Finance, reaching the rank of Vice Minister.
 He holds a master’s degree in English Literature from Beijing Institute of Foreign Languages (now Beijing Foreign Studies University) and was a Hubert Humphrey Fellow in the Economics Graduate Program at Boston University from 1987 to 1988.
 Jin is from the People’s Republic of China.

 Sir Danny Alexander